 - charitable foundations

-This “percentage of income” concept is one of the most anti-Mustachian ones out there.
+This “percentage of income” concept is one of the most anti-Mustachian flaws of conventional financial planning.
 If you make $200,000 per year just before retiring, does this experience corrupt you so much that you need $140,000 per year for the rest of your life?
-Or is it possible to maintain the same luxury standards of a person who has a merely comfortable income, like $40,000/year?
+And if so, how is it that the majority of households manage to live on less than half that amount, and some magical people even feel they are living like kings on a merely comfortable income, like 40 grand?

 This goes back to the ideas of the “Get what you need” posting I made recently.
 And that is, why not go for maximum happiness rather than maximum consumption?
 I propose that maximum happiness is achieved at a spending level where you live in a comfortable space, eat healthy foods and get to do lots of active and stimulating things with friends.
 That doesn’t have to cost $140,000 per year, or even $50,000 for most of us.

 The other assumption they push on people is a very low rate of savings – they assume you will put less than the $16,500 annual limit on 401K contributions, and don’t say much about what to do if you save more than that (which the high-income person mentioned a few paragraphs ago could certainly do).

 So, these banks and mutual fund companies will continue to tell you that you need millions of dollars to retire, because it benefits them for you to invest your money with them.
 Luckily, it’s a harmless bit of tomfoolery, since the saving benefits you as well.
 But the disservice they do is in scaring people out of dreaming to save faster, or to think about much shorter time horizons like 10 years, instead of just plain old “Age 65”.

 So I’ll give you a quick retirement calculator of my own: a typical adult couple with no kids (or whose children are grown) can live very comfortably on $40,000 per year in retirement.
 My own family lives very comfortably with one child on somewhere in the $27,000 range.